Why "doing well by doing good" is not as simple as they say

 Instead of blind adherence to this mantra, it is important to question it and to reinforce the mechanisms that actually make it work.”

 But what links social and financial performance, and when are market-based incentives insufficient to guarantee responsible behavior?
-After reviewing the evidence, Professors Afshin Mehrpouya and Imran Chowdhury identify the following 4 key factors that influence whether businesses behave in socially responsible ways.
+After reviewing the evidence, Professors Afshin Mehrpouya and Imran Chowdhury identify the following 4 key factors that increasingly weaken the relation between firms’ responsible behaviour and their financial performance.

 1. A large group of firms are inherently short-term